-Housekeeping: Keep the classroom and all work areas clean and organized as possible.
+Housekeeping: Keep the classroom and all work areas as clean and organized as possible.
 At the end of the class and lab session the classroom and lab work areas will be cleaned; tools and shop equipment cleaned and returned to their proper storage locations; and the AT-H building shared common areas will be cleaned and tidied.

 Attendance: Attendance in class is recorded each class period.
 Tardiness is recorded as a component of Attendance.
 Being late to class; or returning late from class breaks is being Tardy.
-Being Tardy two times to class; or returning late from class breaks, equals one Absence.
-(Tardy definition: delayed beyond the expected or proper time: late).
+Being Tardy four times to class (or returning late from class breaks), equals one Absence.
 Attendance policy for this class is: If you will be late or absent to a class: send an email to the instructor; and leave a voicemail message on his office phone.
 Attendance is a component of the Professional Shop Practices portion of the class grade.
 See also: "The Heavy Equipment/Diesel Department Absences Policy" detailed in the section below.